-To delete a single file, all you need to do is execute a single command and you are done.
-Though you can delete files with regular user permissions, it is better to delete files as an administrator.
+To delete a single file, all you need to do is execute a single command with the file name.

-First, search for cmd in the start menu, right-click on Command Prompt and select Run as administrator option to open elevated command prompt.
+1. First, search for cmd in the start menu, right-click on Command Prompt and select Run as administrator option to open an elevated command prompt.

 cd command to go to the folder where the files you want to delete are located.
 For instance, the files I want to delete are in a folder named "del" on my desktop.
 So, I use the following command.